VisualComposer/visual-composer-starter/README.txt

 == Description ==

-Visual Composer Starter theme designed to be a perfect companion for a simple and good looking website.
-It is an easy-to-use multipurpose theme that can help you create business websites, portfolio, blogs, WooCommerce stores, and more.
+Visual Composer Starter theme designed to be a perfect companion for a good-looking and mobile-friendly website.
+This is a lightweight multipurpose bundle of a fully customizable theme and a powerful website builder for WordPress.
+The functionality of the Visual Composer plugin combined with a fast and SEO-responsive theme allows you to design a professional portfolio, WooCommerce store, business website, personal blog, and more.
+The theme is compatible with the most popular WordPress plugins like WooCommerce and Toolset and is translation & child theme & custom post types ready.
+Combine the power of drag and drop visual editor and a highly extendable theme to build websites you love.

-Intuitive theme options allow you to quickly create landing pages, business websites, portfolio, blogs, and more.
-Advanced page options allow you to quickly customize individual pages to design unique layouts.

-Developed by Visual Composer team, Starter theme is the result of multiple years experience and carefully crafted UX expertise.

 == Installation ==